delphidabbler/code-snippets/csdb/README.md

 Releases can be found on the `releases` tab on the GitHub project page.

-Each release comprises two zip files, as follows (replace `X.Y.X` in the file names with the release version number):
+From v2.0.1, each release comprises three zip files, as follows (replace `X.Y.X` in the file names with the release version number):

   * `csdb-vX.Y.Z-data.zip` - Contains all the data in the collection.
 Required by applications that access the collection.
   * `csdb-vX.Y.Z-docs.zip` - Contains the documentation developers need to understand the structure of the data.
+  * `csdb-vX.Y.Z-tests.zip` - Contains the unit tests and demonstration code for _some_ of the snippets in the database, with one test project for each category for which tests are available.

 ## Change Log